MSingerLab/COMETSC/docs/source/quickstart.rst

 version of the matplotlib backend variable, a setting used for a variety of different plotting schemes.

 To fix this issue, change the matplotlibrc ‘backend’ variable to ‘Agg’ as follows:

+cd ~/.matplotlib

-In your root directory, there should be a directory called ~/.matplotlib that can be edited to fix the problem.
-Maneuver to that directory, then create an empty file called 'matplotlibrc'.
-If you add 'backend: Agg' to this file and save, the matplotlib install should be fixed and Comet should run normally.
+Create an empty file called 'matplotlibrc' (e.g. vim matplorlibrc)

+Add 'backend: Agg' to this file and save (esc+:+w+q)

+The matplotlib install should be fixed and Comet should run normally.
 This issue is discussed on stackoverflow_ as well.
 If you already have a matplotlibrc file in the site packages from downloading matplotlib, maneuvering to that file and changing the backend as described above may also fix the problem.